MustaMohamed/100-Days-Of-GitHub/README.md

 # 100-Days-Of-GitHub

-## HTML Branch
+## CSS Branch

-Practice on pure HTML code.
+Practice on pure CSS code.

-#### First dir is a reference for all HTML tags and it's usage and attributes
+#### First dir is a reference for all CSS rules and it's usage